Russian Blue Cat Grooming

 Russian Blues have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Russian Blue's coat healthy and help you bond with your cat.

-With a typical weight of 7-15 lbs and lifespan of 15-20 yrs, the Russian Blue requires thoughtful care tailored to their specific breed characteristics.
+Plan for 7-15 lbs of animal and 15-20 yrs of companionship with a Russian Blue; the breed-specific care considerations are the kind it pays to read up on before day one.
 At 7-15 lbs with a life expectancy spanning 15-20 yrs, the Russian Blue represents one of the more balanced and adaptable cat breeds available.

 Health Predisposition Summary: Russian Blues show higher-than-average incidence of bladder stones, obesity, anxiety based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.